-Truck parking is on the east and south side of the facility.
-For rolloffs containing residue to be disposed off-site, the area south of bulk solids and the kiln train can be used to store these rolloffs.
-The area around the east container building and the area between the container buildings can also be used for truck parking.
-Another location south of Main Street may be used on a temporary basis only after receiving oral approval from UDWMRC.
+Trucks are typically parked on the east and south side of the facility.
+Roll offs containing residue to be disposed off-site can be stored in the area south of bulk solids and the kiln train.
+The area east of the container buildings can also be used for truck parking.